 What it does well

-A specialist option that works best when carefully matched.
-The hearing aids themselves are quite a lot bigger than alternatives.
+Alto view: a specialist option that works best when carefully matched.
+The hearing aids themselves are larger than many alternatives.

 Who AI hearing aids are best for